michaelthorne/michaelthorne.github.io/_posts/2017-01-31-the-next-chapter.md

 ​Today marks the end of my time at Next.

 I had never imagined what this day might be like, so I have mixed emotions.
 For over 3 years I put a lot of effort and passion into a company that has produced some excellent work.
-Much of my time at [Next](https://wearenext.co.za) overlapped with that of the majority of this great team.
+It was nice to be apart of the growth of a great team at [Next](https://wearenext.co.za) during my time here.
 So it is sad to leave it all behind.

 ### Reflections